A number of Music Scholarships are available at 11+ (Year 7 entry).

 11+ Music Scholars' Come and Play morning

-This event is open to applicants who will be in Years 5 or 6 from September 2017 and may be interested in applying for a Music scholarship - or indeed, who may be interested in finding out more about the opportunities in the Senior School.
+This event is open to applicants who will be in Years 5 or 6 from September 2018 and may be interested in applying for a Music scholarship - or indeed, who may be interested in finding out more about the opportunities in the Senior School.
 Applicants have the chance to play music together and to work with our existing Music scholars.
 Parents are invited to enjoy some performances at the end of the morning, and are welcome to ask questions.
-The next event will be held on the morning of Saturday 11 November 2017.
+The next event will be held on Saturday 22 September 2018.

 11+ Music Scholarships (Year 7)

-A single round of auditions is held on Monday 11 December 2017.
+A single round of auditions is held on Thursday 29 November and Friday 30 November 2018.
 This means that some selection takes place at the application stage.

 - A completed application form

 - A musical reference using our Music Scholarship Reference Form (below)

 Please note we are only able to consider applications that are accompanied by both the application form and the reference.

 - Candidates should prepare a programme of no more than 10 minutes in length.
 This may either be presented solely on the girl’s first instrument, or the time may be split to allow performances on two instruments

 - Aural tests

 - All candidates are asked to sing a short song, either with or without accompaniment